Levitator1/laptop-tool/README.md

 new X11 session on the system.
 The delay with which the touchpad is re-enabled is adjustable, and is specified in decimal or float seconds.

+Also included is an xorg configuration file that you can use to launch X11 with generic non-accelerated graphics, so that you can open a Web browser to fetch the proper drivers from AMD's inconsiderate and non-wget-friendly Web site.

 LICENSE
 =======